tig/mcec/README.md

 MCE Controller can also listen on an RS-232 serial port.

-MCE Controller runs showing only a taskbar icon.
+MCE Controller can run showing only a taskbar icon.
 By double clicking on the taskbar a status window is displayed that shows a log of all activity.
 You can also right-click on the taskbar icon for a menu.

 ## License

 MCE Controller is free to use.
 [Donations are encouraged](http://sourceforge.net/donate/index.php?group_id=138158).
 The source code for MCE Controller is available under the MIT license.
-The source code project can be found at http://github.com/tig/mcecontroller.
+The source code project can be found at [http://github.com/tig/mcecontroller](http://github.com/tig/mcecontroller).

 (Note: the source code was recently moved from Sourceforge to GitHub.
 SourceForge continues to be the place for downloading the latest binary and for getting help & particpating in usage discussions.)